 - Excess fried foods

-- Alcohol beyond one glass of wine daily
+- Alcohol beyond one glass of wine per day

 - Processed red meat